Snow Squall (clipper): History

 She was launched by Cornelius Butler at Turner's Island, Cape Elizabeth, Maine.
-She was bought by Charles R. Green of New York for $30,410.She serve on the Pacific and Atlantic routes for over ten years.
+She was bought by Charles R. Green of New York for $30,410.She served on the Pacific and Atlantic routes for over ten years.
 She made the New York-San Francisco trip in 155 days.

 On 1 March 1864, while carrying gunpowder among other cargo from New York to San Francisco, Snow Squall ran aground in the Straits of Le Marie in South America.
 She was delivered to Port Stanley in the Falkland Islands, where she was discharged of her cargo and found damaged beyond repair.
 In July, she was condemned and sold.
 The largest surviving piece was used as a dock at Port Stanley.

-In 1979 she was rediscovered in the Falklands, and in 1982 a 32-foot portion of her bow and other remains were returned to Maine.
-Since 1995 the bow resides at the Maine Maritime Museum, Bath, Maine.
+In 1979, she was rediscovered in the Falklands, and in 1982, a 32-foot portion of her bow and other remains were returned to Maine.
+Since 1995, the bow resides at the Maine Maritime Museum, Bath, Maine.
 It is the sole remaining example of the hundreds of American-built clipper ships.